K9A2/plan-go/README.md

 # plan-go

 `plan-go` is a simple and stupid plan management utility tool.
-It provides interface similar to `git`.

 ## Usage